dehlen/AboutWindowController/README.md

 ### Development

 Want to contribute?
 Great!
 You might want to check out the open issues or fork this repository to create a pull request.
-I'd love to see something like that.

 ### Todo's
 - None yet, If you have a Todo please create an issue